What Is Delta 9 THC And Where Is It Legal?

 #2 THC Extracts

-Extraction is the process by which manufactures use chemicals to separate cannabis from cannabinoids.
+Extraction is the process by which manufacturers use chemicals to separate cannabis from cannabinoids.
 These extracts are often concentrates that contain THC along with other terpenes and cannabinoids present in the plant.
 There are also isolates that are pure THC in either a solid or liquid form.

 Similar to cannabis flowers, the isolates first need to undergo heat treatment in order to turn THCa into Delta 9 THC.
 You can ingest most concentrate forms, making their use discreet and convenient.